About Me

 Research

-My approach to language and languaging
+My approach to language

 Color, in my opinion, behaves like man in two distinct ways: first in self-realisation and then in realisation of relationships with others. − Josef Albers (1963)

 I take a heteroglossic view of language, that is, I consider any utterance as consisting of various social languages and voices, and as always referring to previous utterances as well as anticipating future ones.
 Following Bakhtinian thought, the integrational linguistics programme (R. Harris) and Critical Applied Linguistics (A. Pennycook), I see language as an abstraction of spatio-temporally unique communication events that are always inseparable from social context and ideology.
 I also take a social constructionist perspective, that is, I believe that language constructs phenomena rather than just reflect or reveal them; I view language as constitutive of the social world, not as a route to it and I assume that the world cannot be known separately from discourse.
 I'm interested in issues that arise from such a conception of language, for instance, phenomena of discourse and translation, always aiming to have a strong basis in critical theory, feminist and post-structuralist approaches to power and ideology.
-I thus see language, or languaging, its use, learning and teaching, as a culturally productive activity, creating and not just reflecting social reality.
+I thus see language, its use, learning and teaching, as a culturally productive activity, creating and not just reflecting social reality.

 Discourse studies of social issues and power relations

-I'm interested in how political and social issues are constructed, driven and represented across languages through linguistic devices such as the #MeToo hashtags (see my recent chapter) and metaphors and how these practices work to establish and maintain power relations in societies.
+I'm interested in how political and social issues are constructed, driven and represented across languages through linguistic devices such as the #MeToo hashtags (see this chapter) and metaphors (see my textbook chapter) and how these practices work to establish and maintain power relations in societies.
 In a paper published in Critical Discourse Studies, I analysed Olaf Scholz's Zeitenwende policy statement using a method based in Bakhtinian dialogism and Appraisal theory to study how the radical armament programme in Germany is justified as a response to the Russian invasion of Ukraine.
 I have also published two conceptual articles, where I reflect on the role of discourse on social media and some discursive structures of exclusion (published in Humanities & Social Sciences Communications) that were apparent during the pandemic in Germany, Spain and other countries.
 I argue that discursive struggle was often constructed along ideological lines, while the role of class conflict was ignored, which contributed to the social polarisation that was perceived by many across countries (article in Media and Communication).

 I have collaborated in articles published in Perspectives and in CADAAD Journal that apply the Discourse Dynamics Framework to the study of metaphor to show how women are represented in a translated Chinese novel and how obesity is represented in Chinese social and state media.
 I'm also currently working on a chapter on investigating metaphor and representation with corpora for the forthcoming Analysing representation: A corpus and discourse textbook.